 1955 Goblin Teasmade D25

-The D25 lid is deeper than the earlier D21 lid, and the handle is no longer secured to the kettle by rivets top and bottom.
-Instead, the D25 handle is riveted to a strip which is brazed to the kettle corner.
-There is no longer a central seam between the top and bottom of the kettle.
+The D25 kettle had a tall hoop transfer tube.
+The kettle lid was deeper than the earlier D21 lid, and the handle was no longer secured to the kettle by rivets top and bottom.
+Instead, the D25 handle was riveted to a strip which was brazed to the kettle corner.
+There was no longer a central seam between the top and bottom of the kettle.

 The following operational description is adapted from text by Steve Thackery at his Horology website, copyright 28th November 1999, now offline.